-- a candidate may seek nomination for the Taranaki Regional Council but cannot also seek nomination for one of the constituent district councils i.e. a candidate may stand for the Taranaki Regional Council or a constituent district council, but not both.
-[Section 58 Local Electoral Act 2001]. - a candidate may seek nomination for one constituency only (not multiple constituencies). - a candidate (or candidate's spouse) cannot be a person concerned or interested in contracts over \$25,000 with the Taranaki Regional Council [Section 3(1) Local Authorities (Members' Interests) Act 1968].
-This restriction may be waived, and it is recommended that advice from the Office of the Auditor-General is sought. - an employee of the Taranaki Regional Council who is elected as a member must resign from their position as an employee of the Taranaki Regional Council before taking up their position.
+a candidate may seek nomination for the Taranaki Regional Council but cannot also seek nomination for any of the constituent councils (e.g. New Plymouth District Council, South Taranaki District Council and Stratford District Council).
+[Section 58 Local Electoral Act 2001].

+- a candidate may seek nomination for one constituency only (not multiple constituencies). - a candidate (or candidate's spouse) for councillor cannot be a person concerned or interested in contracts over \$25,000 with the Taranaki Regional Council [Section 3(1) Local Authorities (Member's Interests) Act 1968].
+This restriction may be waived, and it is recommended that advice from the Office of the Auditor-General is sought. - an employee of the Taranaki Regional Council who is elected as councillor must resign from their position as an employee of the Taranaki Regional Council before taking up their position.
 An employee will need to alert their manager of the intention to stand for office prior to any nomination being lodged.
 [Section 41(5) Local Government Act 2002].